EseToni/EseToni/README.md

 - 🏗️ Designed cloud-native microservices using Kubernetes (EKS) on AWS
 - 🐳 Containerized EVERYTHING with Docker, because why not?
-- 🚀 CI/CD pipelines on GitHub Actions – auto-deploy like a boss
+- 🚀 CI/CD pipelines on GitHub Actions – auto-deploy
 - 🔐 Secrets, tokens & secure envs are my bread and butter
-- 📦 Managing Docker images with ECR + DockerHub like a versioned magician
+- 📦 Managing Docker images with ECR + DockerHub
-- 🔍 Debugging on cloud + monitoring with Lens like it’s a video game
+- 🔍 Debugging on cloud + monitoring with Lens

 ---